iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

             - Ease of verifying the selected messages.
         - Cons
             - May consume lots of storage space if the number of shared middle messages are many.
-3. Do we force the user store the full path in the proof column, or we just store the full information of selected messages and the middle message in the [messages table](#messages) and [parents table](#parents)?
+3. Do we force the user store the full path in the inclusion-path column, or we just store the full information of selected messages and the middle message in the [messages table](#messages) and [parents table](#parents)?
-    - Do not store the full path in in the proof column
+    - Do not store the full path in in the inclusion-path column
         - Pros
             - Save the storage cost.
         - Cons